stormgle/account-base/README.md

 @stormgle

 ## Introduction
 `user-services` is a collection of micro-services aim to manage user account.
-It is design based on nodejs and express.
-Each service can be deploy as an RESTful api so that it is easy to scale in production or integrate with serverless platforms such as Amazon Lambda.
+It is based on nodejs and express.
+Each service can be deploy as an REST API so that it is easy to scale in production or integrate with serverless platforms such as Amazon Lambda.

 ## Run example demo